-Now, I'm not talking about self-help books.
-I know there are plenty of kind, supportive gentlemen who write nice books about "how to find your soul mate."
-Yeah, I don't read those books.
-I'm not cuddly; I'm much more interested in scandal.
+Now, I'm" not talking about self-help books.
+I know there are plenty of kind, supportive gentlemen who write nice books "how to find your soul mate."
+Yeah, don't read those books.
+I'm cuddly; I'm much more interested in scandal.

 These books come with a disclaimer: Prepare to feel angry and embarrassed but, also, not alone, because we've all been there.
 We've all dated the wrong guy.
 We've all been through the bad breakup.
 We've all wondered why he didn't call.
 Read on to find out.

 1. The Love Affairs of Nathaniel P. by Adelle Waldman

 This novel features a list of accolades, including being named best book of the year by The New Yorker and NPR.
 Nate Piven has everything: a great job and his pick of chicks.
 He overdoes it on the women front and begins to question if romance really is dead.
 Nate is infuriating, lovable and on a search for true happiness.
 Most of all, he's honest, and he tells the unfiltered truth about women, sex and modern love.